 How will I receive the results of my tests?

 Interpretation of test scores is unique to each UW Campus.
 You will receive your placement test scores and what they mean when you come to campus for orientation in the summer.
-Test scores will not be sent to you and cannot be given over the phone.

 I have not decided which UW-System school I will attend.
 Do I need to take placement tests for each of these campuses?